 For example; You could have a combination of sofa and armchairs or ottomans.
 Some ottomans can make for good storage and they can serve as impromptu tables if you slap a tablecloth and some trays on top.

 Towering entertainment units don’t say “cool” anymore.

-Opt for non-invasive flat screen TV set that you can mount on the wall, or place on top of furniture and blend in with other accessories, maybe even some plants.
+Opt for a non-invasive flat-screen TV set that you can mount on the wall, or place on top of furniture and blend in with other accessories, maybe even some plants.

 You can help hide some of your electronics and wires with a hearty personal library.
 Well-stocked bookshelves help make a place warm and interesting.

 Show off the fact that you’re a well-read, modern man and personalize the shelves with objects that are meaningful to you, such as souvenirs from travels or mementos of your childhood.